molecula451/minimal-bootable-kernel/README.md

 This is a minimal kernel written in C that can be compiled and run on QEMU.
 It demonstrates basic kernel initialization and VGA text output.

+## The absolutely intention of the kernel it's to be as minimal as possible to interface with qemu and test OS concepts

 ## Prerequisites

 - GCC (with 32-bit support)